-WhatsApp is a messaging service for mobile phones and web that allows you to send text messages, images, audio and video through internet.
+WhatsApp is a messaging service for mobile phones and the web that allows you to send text messages, images, audio and video through the internet.
 WhatsApp is being used worldwide and is the most popular online messaging app.

 WhatsApp desktop version is also very convenient to use and send messages to your contacts while working on your system.
-However, when tested with users it reveals few pain points that they face while using certain features.
+However, when tested with users it reveals a few pain points that they face while using certain features.

 To identify the users’ pain points on WhatsApp web.

 - What has tested: Two most commonly used tasks in WhatsApp web

 - With whom it is tested: 3 users with 2 new users of WhatsApp web